 How well will my finished print job match what I see on my monitor?
 Well the truth is... it depends.
 First, most devices are not "color calibrated".
 In our experience, the only 'out-of-the box' -mostly- accurate monitors are Apples Cinema Displays.
 A myriad of tedious things can distort, deceive or misconstrue colors such as the lighting conditions, the devices display settings, time of day, indoor vs outdoor viewing, the paper or material type & color, you get the idea?
 If color is utterly critical we recommend an actual production proof.
 One more thing: no two humans will see colors alike!

 Will your printing match a previously printed sample exactly?
 The short answer is it might, or might not.
 It's not because we don't care or are sloppy.
+There's a LOT of variables in our world.
 Unless you have worked in a printing environment it can be hard to digest the LARGE manufacturing variances the paper mills are known for, as well as apparel makers among others.
 'Printing' is still as much an art as it is a science, meaning that the skill and experience of the staff is what sets printers apart (i.e. you want us as your partner!)

 I've heard the term Overrun - what's that?
 With any manner of custom work we (and all other printers) reserve the right to be 5-10% over the ordered quantity.
 There has to be extras included at the job's start so that ending quantity (after going through all stages of production) matches the customers order as close as possible.
 You only pay for what you receive.
 Always let us know if receiving an exact quantity is critical so as to eliminate any headaches.
 Underruns are also possible but much less likely.